 Robbie Keane should have cranked the atmosphere up a notch after just six minutes when Estonia goalkeeper Pavel Londak spilled Damien Duff’s drive straight to him four yards from goal, but the LA Galaxy man someone managed to fire wide of the upright.

 The match then hit a 20-minute lull, as Ireland controlled possession safe in the knowledge they were under no pressure to push for a goal and could cruise through the 90 minutes playing at a slow tempo.

 However, left-back Ward eventually broke the monotony in the 31st minute when he burst forward from defence to win a corner, and he then went one better by ramming home from close range after Londak failed to gather Kevin Doyle’s header from Duff’s resultant flag kick.

-For their part, Estonia neither looked like a side who believed they could make a comeback nor were even capable of making a go of things in order to restore pride.
+For their part, Estonia neither looked like side who believed they could make a comeback - nor who were even capable of making a go of things in order to restore pride.

 In their only remotely dangerous foray forward in the first half, Vladimir Voskoboinikov forced Shay Given into a routine save with a drive from 22 yards in the 34th minute.

 The first half then petered out, with the fans in the Aviva Stadium providing more entertainment than those on the pitch by starting a Mexican wave as their party started to get into full swing.

 Before the celebrations could begin in earnest, however, there was another 45 minutes of football to be played.

 However, it was the visitors who finally gave their own fans something to shout about in the 57th minute.
 And it was rather inevitable that captain Vassiljev would be the man to do so.